FlorianTh2/Nuxt-Counter/README.md

-# Next-Counter
+# Nextjs-React-Query-Workshop

-Project to create a counter in the next-framework.
-Additional integration of react-query ,redux-toolkit and some defaults.
+Workshop Next.js with React-Query (Tanstack Query): How to get the best of both worlds (and how to integrate Redux-Toolkit).

 ## Prerequisites